• Skip to primary navigation

 • ½ cup Coconut aminos

-• 1 tbsp Apple cider vinegar Or rice vinegar for non-paleo
+• 1 tablespoon Apple cider vinegar Or rice vinegar for non-paleo

 Salmon